 - Meet service-level expectations

-- Correct demand planning and forecasting errors
+- Correct demand forecast and planning errors

 - Manage lead-times